AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

         -   Partitions: We recommend that you set the number of partitions in the topic to 6.
         -   Storage Engine: The storage engine of the topic can be set to Local Storage or Cloud Storage.
 |connect-error-kafka-fc-sink|
-        |Abnormal Data Topic|The topic that is used to store the abnormal data of the sink connector.
+        |Abnormal Data Topic|The topic that is used to store the abnormal data of the connector.
 To save topic resources, you can create a topic as both the dead-letter queue topic and the abnormal data topic.        -   Topic: We recommend that you start the topic name with connect-error.
         -   Partitions: We recommend that you set the number of partitions in the topic to 6.
         -   Storage Engine: The storage engine of the topic can be set to Local Storage or Cloud Storage.
 |connect-error-kafka-fc-sink|